Women's rugby league in Australia: National Championships

 For the 2022 National Championships, a four-team Under 19 tournament was run in addition to the six-team open age tournament.
 Queensland Rubys (10) defeated NSW City (4) in the final.
 The other Under 19 teams were NSW Country and the Queensland Sapphires.

-Recent Tournaments
+2023 and 2024 Tournaments

 The format of the National Championships was restructured ahead of the 2023 tournament.
 The NRL announced that to further focus on player development and opportunities for players to be seen by NRLW clubs, there would be no official winner.
 Teams were divided into three pools for the first three days of the four-day tournament.
 On the fourth and final day, teams would be paired off for matches based on earlier results.

 A New Zealand team, named Ahi Ka Aotearoa, entered the 2023 tournament.

 Fiji and Papua New Guinea teams entered the 2024 tournament.
 To accommodate these teams and preserve the twelve team structure, Queensland dropped from two teams to one team and NSW Country (Under 19's) and NSW Emerging Country (Open Age) merged.